Difference of Cold Email vs Cold Call

 I was bootstrapping the business and the economy was on the verge of collapse.

-This was long before cold email was a thing.
+This was long before 2021.
+Cold email was not a thing by then.
 Cold calls were still how you made cold contact.

 But, I needed to figure out some way, somehow to get clients.